p4v4n/todo-clj/README.md

 # todo-clj

-A Clojure library designed to ... well, that part is up to you.
+A todo app for practice with web libraries in clojure.

+Using Ring, Composure, Hiccup, H2.

 ## Usage

-FIXME
+`lein run 8000`

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 p4v4n

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.